 In the Lifetime of the Buddha

-A disciple of the Buddha could not overcome his passions and grew depressed.
-The Buddha told him this story to help him overcome this problem.
+A disciple of the Buddha could not conquer his passions, and he grew depressed.
+The Buddha told him this story to help him overcome his problem.

 The monkeys who listened to the Bodhisatta were earlier births of the Buddha’s followers.